-Revenue is recognized for maintenance parts, printed parts, and powder sold to customers independent of the 3D Printer sales or Support Services contract and is included with 3D Printer sales.
+Revenue is recognized for licensing agreements, maintenance parts, printed parts, and powder sold to customers independent of the 3D Printer sales or Support Services contract and is included with 3D Printer sales.
 Such revenue is recognized upon transfer of control to the customer.
-Revenue from maintenance parts, printed parts, and powder was \$5.9 million and \$2.3 million for the years ended December 31, 2023 and 2022, respectively.
+Revenue from maintenance parts, printed parts, and powder was \$4.1 million and \$5.9 million for the years ended December 31, 2024 and 2023, respectively.